 Everyone Sang.
-SATB, 5′.
+SATB solo high voice, 5′.
 Commissioned by Louisiana State University for the LSU Chorale and Tiger Glee Club, Trey Davis, director.
 Online premiere, 8 May 2020.
+Available from MusicSpoke.

 At the beginning of the 2020 COVID-19 lockdown, Trey Davis, who directs choirs at Louisiana State University, commissioned me to quickly produce a work for virtual choir.
 For the text, he had in mind Siegfried Sassoon’s “Everyone Sang,” written at the end of World War I. For the music, he envisioned the soundscape of Gaelic psalm singing*.
 I immediately fell in love with both ideas and composed Everyone Sang.